Sudarshan-gurav/sudarshan-gurav.github.io/Basic_Syntax.md

         )
        VALUES

- **MySQL UPDATE statement is used to modify the existing records in a table.
+ **MySQL UPDATE statement is used to modify the existing records in a table.**
+For a single table, the UPDATE statement updates columns of existing rows in the named table with new values.
+Specific columns

+can be modified using the SET clause by supplying new values for that column.

+The WHERE clause can be used to specify the conditions those identify which rows to update.
+Without using WHERE clause, all rows

+are updated.

+The ORDER BY clause is used to update the order that is already specified.

+The LIMIT clause specifies a limit on the number of rows that can be updated.

+The UPDATE statement supports the following modifiers:

+LOW_PRIORITY: Using LOW_PRIORITY keyword, execution of the UPDATE is delayed until no other clients are reading from the table

+IGNORE : Using IGNORE keyword, the update statement does not abort even if errors occur during the update.

+MySQL UPDATE with WHERE:

+MySQL UPDATE column can be used to update some specific columns

+Syntax:

+        UPDATE table_name SET col_name WHERE col_name = 'value';

- **MySQL ALTER statement is used to  add, modify, or drop/delete columns in a table.
+ **MySQL ALTER statement is used to  add, modify, or drop/delete columns in a table.**

 1.Rename Table rename the exiting table name: